jerobado/Study/ASP.NET Core/ASP.NET Core Identity/Authorization/README.md

 # Authorization

-The `AuthorizationMiddleware` is reponsible for applying authorization requirements and ensuring that only authorized user can execute protected endpoints.
+The `AuthorizationMiddleware` is responsible for applying authorization requirements and ensuring that only authorized user can execute protected endpoints.

 # How to use simple Authorization in ASP.NET Core?